A 20-sided paper sculpture of SNO+ submitted to the 2019 LU SciArt exhibit by Dr. Erica Caden. Photo by Stacey Lalande.

 SNOLAB Poster Contest

-SNOLAB is hosting a poster design contest.
-Students aged 4-19 are invited to design an original visual artwork that explores the theme of dark matter.
-Designs can be created using any medium.
-Awards will be given to winners in each age category.
+SNOLAB is hosting its second annual poster contest to celebrate Dark Matter Day – an international outreach initiative.
+This year we are expanding eligibility to include a universal age category, open to adult participants.
+Designs can be created using any two dimensional medium.
+Awards will be given to first place winners in each age category.
 All contest submissions will be displayed at the SNOLAB facility!

 Drift: Art and dark matter